Top Christmas gifts for horse lovers, as selected by Horse & Hound

 SportDOG Locator Beacon

 Affordable way to keep track of dogs at night or in low light.
-Great present for a dog loving person who is also a technological whiz.
+Great present for a dog loving person who is also a technological whizz.

 Horse Head 3D illusion Lamp